-Table 21-4.
-LECS ELANs Configuration Commands Summary Command Function Add Adds an ELAN to the static configuration administered by the LECS.
+Table 26-5.
+LECS ELANs Configuration Commands Summary Command Function ?
+(Help) Displays all the commands available for this command level or lists the options for specific commands (if available).
+See "Getting Help" on page 2-3.
+Add Adds an ELAN to the static configuration administered by the LECS.
 List Summarizes the ELANs that are under the administrative control of the LECS.
 Remove Removes an ELAN from the static configuration administered by the LECS.
 Select elan Selects an ELAN for more detailed configuration.
-Exit Returns to the LECS config> prompt.
+Exit Returns you to the previous command level.
+See "Exiting a Lower-Level Environment" on page 2-3.